• Loading stock data...

 Peter Casey-Imagn Images

 Critical reaction to President Donald Trump’s live interview with Fox Sports on Sunday was decidedly mixed.
-But if I had to sum up my reaction in one word it would be: Fumble.
+But if I had to sum up my reaction in one word it would be: fumble.

 He was the first sitting commander-in-chief to attend the Super Bowl in February.
-With his golf empire and long-standing relationship with UFC, to his ownership of the USFL’s New Jersey Generals and 2014 attempt to buy the NFL’s Bills, Trump has a long history with pro sports.
+From his golf empire and long-standing relationship with UFC to his ownership of the USFL’s New Jersey Generals and 2014 attempt to buy the NFL’s Bills, Trump has a long history with pro sports.
 Plus, this was Veterans Day weekend in the nation’s capital.
 And to its credit, Fox does a sterling job saluting veterans and serving members of the U.S. Armed Forces.

 But couldn’t Fox’s Kenny Albert and Jonathan Vilma have asked one news-making question during an interview that lasted more than eight minutes?
-Here are two topics the outspoken POTUS might have teed off about: The Commanders’ new $3.7 billion stadium, and the backlash to the NFL’s selection of Bad Bunny as halftime performer for Super Bowl LX on Feb.
+Here are two topics the outspoken POTUS might have teed off about: the Commanders’ new $3.7 billion stadium and the backlash to the NFL’s selection of Bad Bunny as halftime performer for Super Bowl LX on Feb.
 8.

 On Saturday, ESPN’s Don Van Natta Jr. and Adam Schefter reported that Trump wants Washington’s proposed domed stadium named after him.
 That’s not a big surprise since his name has graced everything from luxury buildings and airlines to fragrances and Bibles.
-As White House spokeswoman Karoline Leavitt told ESPN: “That would be a beautiful name, as it was President Trump who made the rebuilding of the new stadium possible.”
+As White House press secretary Karoline Leavitt told ESPN: “That would be a beautiful name, as it was President Trump who made the rebuilding of the new stadium possible.”

 Fox passed on the opportunity—even after the president himself provided an opening when he mentioned the Commanders building a “beautiful stadium” under owner Josh Harris.
 It would have been dead simple to ask Trump if he wanted Washington to name it after him.
 Instead, Albert began talking about the old RFK Stadium.
 Huh?

 Then, there was Bad Bunny.
 It was only a month ago that Trump called the Grammy winner’s selection “crazy” and “absolutely ridiculous.”
-The Bad Bunny backlash generated global headlines, with the late Charlie Kirk’s Turning Point USA announcing it would counter-program the NFL’s halftime show.
-Despite speculation the NFL would back down, Commissioner Roger Goodell stood by the choice during the league’s fall meetings.
+The Bad Bunny backlash generated global headlines, with the late Charlie Kirk’s Turning Point USA announcing it would counterprogram the NFL’s halftime show.
+Despite speculation the NFL would back down, commissioner Roger Goodell stood by the choice during the league’s fall meetings.
 How would Trump respond?
 Does he still care about Bad Bunny?
 We don’t know.
 Fox didn’t ask.

 The closest Fox came to a tough question was when Vilma asked the president about “where we are as a nation.”
 As a skilled politician, Trump hit that softball out of the park—while also getting in a dig at former President Joe Biden.
 “We’re doing great,” he replied.
 “Recruitment is doing phenomenally.
 People have spirit.
 Our stock market hit an all-time high.
 Prices are coming down.
 We inherited a mess.
 Prices are coming way down.
 I’ll tell you, our country has over 17 trillion dollars being invested in it, which is a record.
 So we’re doing great.”